 FLOS Papillona Floor Lamp

-Materials: Enamelled aluminium base, rod and lampshade.
+Materials: Enamelled rectangular aluminium base & rod.
+Funnel-shaped cone lampshade.
 Metallised prismatic glass.
 Some metal parts and screws.
 Aluminium reflector.
 Porcelain socket.

 Height: 192 cm / 75.59”

 Lampshade: 26 x 16 cm / 10.23 x 6.29”

 Base: 25 x 25 cm / 9.84 x 9.84”

 Electricity: 1 halogen bulb R7s, 1 x 300 watt maximum, 110/220 volt.
 Any type of halogen bulb can be used.
 Not a specific one preferred.

 Period: 1970s – Mid-Century Modern.